awslabs/multi-az-workshop/content/index.en.md

 1. How to build architectures than can contain failures to a single AZ
 2. How to detect single AZ impairments
+3. How to test multi-AZ applications for single-AZ impairments
-3. How to mitigate their impacts when they occur
+4. How to mitigate their impacts when they occur